alangpierce/sucrase/integrations/webpack-object-rest-spread-plugin/README.md

 [![MIT License](https://img.shields.io/npm/l/express.svg?maxAge=2592000)](LICENSE)

-This is a Webpack plugin that hacks the Webpack parser to allow object rest/spread syntax (e.g. `{...a, b: c}`).
-If you want to package source code using this syntax (e.g. when using [Sucrase](https://github.com/alangpierce/sucrase)), you'll need this plugin until Acorn (the parser that Webpack uses) starts officially supporting the syntax.
+This is a Webpack plugin that hacks the Webpack parser to allow object rest/spread syntax (e.g. `{...a, b: c}`) in Webpack 3 and earlier.

+**Note: This plugin is only necessary when using Webpack 3 or earlier.
+Webpack 4 natively supports object rest/spread.
+See https://github.com/webpack/webpack/issues/5548 for troubleshooting tips.**

 ## Usage